Kajarana/TinyCRM/Readme.md

   - Translate to other languages(only portuguese available)
   - Make the customization easier
   - Create Linux version of bat file.
+  - Create a sample version and improve the bat file and template to make it more easy to understand

 ##Notes:
   This is my first project on github.
 Any contribution/orientation/help would be greatly appreciated!